Prodigy (David Alleyne): Regaining knowledge and skills

 Prodigy and Surge's relationship comes to an end soon after.
 Learning of David's near-death experience in Limbo, Surge fears for his safety and attempts to force him to leave the school by kissing Hellion in front of him.
 David prepares to leave, but is confronted by the Cuckoos, who offer to remove his mental blocks as thanks for saving them during Stryker's attack, restoring all the past knowledge and skills he absorbed when he had his powers.
 Though he can no longer absorb other people's knowledge, he now possesses the collective knowledge and skills of every individual he absorbed before the onset of Decimation, including Beast's vast medical and technological expertise and the elite fighting skills of several of the X-Men.
-Using Krav Maga martial arts picked up from Wolverine and Shadowcat, he displays his newfound assets by besting Hellion in combat, fully aware that the kiss had just been a ploy.
+Using Krav Maga martial arts picked up from Wolverine and Shadowcat, Prodigy bests Hellion in combat, fully aware that the kiss had just been a ploy.
 He then breaks up with Surge and is appointed as a substitute instructor by Cyclops.

 In the X-Men crossover event X-Men: Messiah Complex, the X-Men, the Marauders, Predator X, as well as the anti-mutant Purifiers all race to recover the first mutant child born since M-Day, who was kidnapped from her hometown.
 Thinking the Purifiers may have the baby, Surge leads the New X-Men in a mission against to attack the Purifiers' base and recover her.
 Prodigy declines participation and stays behind at the school, viewing the mission to be largely out of vengeance against the Purifiers for their murdered schoolmates than to truly locate the baby.
-While the New X-Men are away on their mission, the school is attacked by O*N*E* Sentinels controlled by Cassandra Nova's nano-bots.
+While the New X-Men are away on their mission, the school is attacked by Sentinels from the Office of National Emergency, who have been controlled by Cassandra Nova's nano-bots.
 Prodigy assists Beast in the hospital wing stabilizing the severely injured students and faculty.
 He later repairs Cerebro with the Cuckoos, who state that they find the structure of his brain fascinating.

 Manifest Destiny & Utopia

 After the events of Messiah Complex, the X-Men disband and later reform in San Francisco.
 Prodigy relocates with the X-Men to assist Beast in setting up Cerebro.
-He continues to work with the X-Men, though he is no longer on any active teams, instead running the new Danger Room and assisting the X-Men during the Skrull invasion and the take over of San Francisco by Norman Osborn and his Dark X-Men as well as joining the rest of the mutants to the mutant island Utopia where he assists Cyclops keeping the island maintained.
+He continues to work with the X-Men, though he is no longer on any active teams, instead running the new Danger Room and assisting the X-Men during the Skrull invasion and the take over of San Francisco by Norman Osborn and his Dark X-Men as well as joining the rest of the mutants to the mutant island Utopia, where he assists Cyclops keeping the island maintained.
 He is later seen in the field helping out Hellion and Surge deal with the resurrected Rusty Collins.